EHRI/docs/docs/project/cf7-tutorial/index.rst

 features.
 However, it is quite powerful and flexible, and can be used to create a wide variety of forms.

-By default, CF7 creates forms that send an email to the site administrator.
-However, it integrates with another plugin by the same author, **Flamingo**, to save form submissions to the database.
+By default, CF7 creates forms that send an email (to the site administrator, or elsewhere.)
+However, it integrates with another plugin by the same author, `Flamingo <https://en-gb.wordpress.org/plugins/flamingo/>`_, to save form submissions to the database.
 This tutorial will show you how to create a form, embed it in a post, and view and export submissions.

 The Task
 --------